Falcon Oil & Gas Ltd. - Beetaloo Operations Update

 Advisory regarding forward-looking statements

 Certain information in this press release may constitute forward-looking information.
 Any statements that are contained in this news release that are not statements of historical fact may be deemed to be forward-looking information.
 Forward-looking information typically contains statements with words such as“may”,“will”,“should”,“expect”,“intend”,“plan”,“anticipate”,“believe”,“estimate”,“projects”,“dependent”,“consider”“potential”,“scheduled”,“forecast”,“outlook”,“budget”,“hope”,“suggest”,“support”“planned”,“approximately”,“potential” or the negative of those terms or similar words suggesting future outcomes.
-In particular, forward-looking information in this press release includes, but is not limited to, information relating to the SS2H well successfully drilled to a total depth of 20,669 feet (6,300 metres) in 35 days, intersecting the Amungee B Shale as prognosed, a 9,843 foot (3,000 metre) horizontal section that was successfully geo-steered within the shale without the need for a pilot hole, data demonstrating geological rock properties consistent with the SS1H location, with strong gas shows across the entire horizontal section and no observed faulting, the SS2H ST1 sidetrack well currently at a depth of 16,201 feet (4,938 metres), and the drilling of the well being completed in the coming days, following the drilling of the SS2H ST1 sidetrack well, the Helmerich & Payne rig skidding across the pad in preparation for the drilling of the SS3H well, which is planned to be completed with a 10,000 foot (~3,000 metre) horizontal section, the program being the largest stimulation campaign in the Beetaloo Basin to date and projected to deliver an increase to the number of completions per day compared to historic completions in the basin and the expectation to deliver increased completions efficiency, which drives completion cost reduction.
+In particular, forward-looking information in this press release includes, but is not limited to, information relating to the casing and suspension of the SS2H ST1 well, the decision to case and suspend SS2H ST1; avoidance of additional rig costs, ability to immediate drill the SS3H well from the same well pad; Liberty Energy's ability to complete the stimulation of the SS2H ST1 and SS3H wells of 34 and 60 stages planned at the respective wells; stimulation expected to commence in Q1 2025 with 30 day initial production flow rates expected in the same period and the creation of a DSU of 20,480 acres.

 This information is based on current expectations that are subject to significant risks and uncertainties that are difficult to predict.
 The risks, assumptions and other factors that could influence actual results include risks associated with fluctuations in market prices for shale gas; risks related to the exploration, development and production of shale gas reserves; general economic, market and business conditions; substantial capital requirements; uncertainties inherent in estimating quantities of reserves and resources; extent of, and cost of compliance with, government laws and regulations and the effect of changes in such laws and regulations; the need to obtain regulatory approvals before development commences; environmental risks and hazards and the cost of compliance with environmental regulations; aboriginal claims; inherent risks and hazards with operations such as mechanical or pipe failure, cratering and other dangerous conditions; potential cost overruns, drilling wells is speculative, often involving significant costs that may be more than estimated and may not result in any discoveries; variations in foreign exchange rates; competition for capital, equipment, new leases, pipeline capacity and skilled personnel; the failure of the holder of licenses, leases and permits to meet requirements of such; changes in royalty regimes; failure to accurately estimate abandonment and reclamation costs; inaccurate estimates and assumptions by management and their joint venture partners; effectiveness of internal controls; the potential lack of available drilling equipment; failure to obtain or keep key personnel; title deficiencies; geo-political risks; and risk of litigation.